souravs17031999/HackerRank-SQL/README.md

 # HackerRank-SQL
 The following repo contains solutions of Hackerrank SQL track.

-# Follwing all codes are written in MySQL.
+# Following all codes are written in MySQL.